 4) Is there yoga at swim camp?
 Yes!
 Bring your own mat and yoga attire for sunrise yoga.

 5) Should I bring a swim costume?
 Yes!
-We will have an UGLY swimsuits and costumes event at Swim Camp Catalina during our “fun relays”.
+We will have an UGLY swimsuits and costumes event during our “fun relays”.
 See previous swim camp videos for ideas.
 Be prepared for lots of laughs and FUN!

 8) What is the anticipated water temperature?
 You can expect mid 60-degree water in Catalina during the November time frame.
 However, it can also be as low as high 50’s or as high as low 70’s.
 Mexico’s Sea of Cortez averages between 70 and 75 degrees during the month of March.
-Panama’s Caribbean Sea is approximately 82 degrees throughout the year.
+Costa Rica and Belize are approximately 82 degrees throughout the year.

-10) Can my fees be refunded if I am unable to attend camp?
-Unfortunately, we are unable to refund fees.
-We prepay most of the costs.
-If you find yourself unable to attend after registering, you may contact us to see if there are wait listed swimmers.
+9) Can my fees be refunded if I am unable to attend camp?
+Our refund policy and dates are posted for each camp.
+The dates reflect when we are required to pay.
+If you cancel early, you may receive 100 or 50% back less a processing fee.
+If you find yourself unable to attend after these dates have passed, you may contact us to see if there are wait listed swimmers.
 Otherwise your best option is to sell your spot to another swimmer of the same gender.
 Of course, you are free to donate your spot which we will then use as a scholarship.
+Please refer to the registration form for each camp to review full policy

-13) What do I do if I don’t like the roommate you have assigned to me?
+12) What do I do if I don’t like the roommate you have assigned to me?
 Suck it up buttercup!
-You will be spending very little time in the rooms and our camps are only a few short nights.
+You will be spending very little time in the rooms and our camps are five nights or less